Trung0Minh/Multimodal_Query_Tool/README.md

 ## 📁 Data Structure

-Upload your own data in a `.zip` file with the following folder structure:
+Upload your own data in a `.zip` file (filename can be anything) with the following folder structure:

 ```
 *.zip